Enhancing Network Failure Mitigation with Performance-Aware Ranking: Introduction

 \azure uses \textit{local} criteria to assess mitigations.\footnote{Its auto-mitigation system uses local criteria to determine whether taking a fixed action is better than taking no action.} For example, disabling a link is acceptable if it leaves sufficient functional uplinks at the corresponding switch.
-The start of the art either uses non-local criteria, such as the residual path diversity from the ToRs to the spine of the data center~\cite{Zhuo_CorrOpt}, or \textit{global} but \textit{non-end-to-end} measures like packet loss and network utilization~\cite{Wu_NetPilot}.
-But these methods can negatively impact customers by suggesting inadequate mitigations (\secref{sec:motivation}).
+The state of the art either uses {\it global proxy} metrics, such as the residual path diversity from the top-of-rack (ToR) switches to the spine of the datacenter~\cite{Zhuo_CorrOpt}, or \textit{global non-end-to-end} measures like packet loss and network utilization~\cite{Wu_NetPilot}.
+However, these methods can negatively impact customers by suggesting inadequate mitigations (\secref{sec:motivation}).

-In this paper, we explore a mitigation ranking criterion which prior work does not consider~---~the \textit{global} impact of the mitigation on the \textit{end-to-end} connection-level performance (CLP) across all connections in the data center.
-Our CLP measures include flow throughput and flow completion time (FCT).
-We quantify the global impact using distributional measures of these quantities (averages and percentiles).
-Failures can adversely impact these measures, for instance, by lowering the 1st percentile (1p) throughput due to a reduction in capacity: an ideal mitigation is the one that minimizes the drop in 1p throughput relative to the original network.
+In this paper, we explore a new mitigation ranking criterion (\tabref{tab:intro-compare-methods}): the impact on the \textit{end-to-end} connection-level performance (CLP) metrics, throughput and flow completion time.
+We can quantify the \textit{global} impact using distributional measures of these quantities (averages and percentiles) across all connections in the datacenter.
+Failures adversely impact these global end-to-end metrics, and an ideal mitigation is the one that minimizes the impact.
+For instance, if our goal is to optimize 1st percentile (1p) throughput, the best mitigation is the one with the least impact on 1p throughput (\secref{sec:design}).

-From the cloud operator's perspective, this criterion completely captures the network performance all customers experience and is preferable to local or non-end-to-end criteria, which may not always directly relate to customer-visible network performance.
-But at the scale of today's data centers, it is unclear if it is possible to quickly rank mitigations by global end-to-end CLP measures.
+From a cloud operator's perspective, this criterion reflects the network performance that customers experience and is preferable to local or non-end-to-end metrics that may not correlate with customer-visible network performance.
+However, at the scale of modern datacenters, the feasibility of quickly ranking mitigations based on global end-to-end CLP measures is unclear.

-We introduce \sysname, a service for operators and auto-mitigation systems that quickly ranks mitigations while scaling to large clusters. \sysname leverages the insight that \textit{ranking} mitigations only requires an estimate of CLP distributions with enough fidelity to produce effective orderings. \sysname uses a \textit{CLP estimator} that approximates the distribution of CLP metrics: it models traffic, routing, and transport behavior in sufficient detail to ensure ranking fidelity and at the same time produces results in just a matter of minutes.
+We introduce \sysname, a service for operators and auto-mitigation systems that quickly ranks mitigations while scaling to large clusters. \sysname leverages the insight that ranking mitigations only require an estimate of CLP distributions to produce an effective \textit{ordering}.
+Its \textit{CLP estimator} models traffic, routing, and transport behavior in sufficient detail to ensure ranking fidelity and, at the same time, produces results in just a matter of minutes.